DUB - YTO

 Everything you should know

-Air Canada offers free messaging for Aeroplan members.
+Air Canada adds free messaging for Aeroplan members on Wi-Fi-equipped flights.

 Expert advice